ajaypundir04/e-cars-sentiments/README.md

 ### Command-Line Arguments

 - `--mode`: Specify the mode of data input.
-Use `url` to scrape data from the web or `file` to analyze text from a local file.
+Use url to scrape data from the web, file to analyze text from a local file, survey to analyze survey responses, or all to run all modes.
 - `--language`: Specify the language code (`EN`, `DE`, `CN`, `NO`) for the sentiment analysis.

 ### Data Sources

+- **URL Mode**
-For URL mode, the program will scrape data from a list of URLs specified in the `config.ini` file for the selected language.
+The program will scrape data from a list of URLs specified in the `config.ini` file for the selected language.
 This file contains positive, negative, and neutral keywords, along with URLs to public online sources for each language.

+- **Survey Mode** (To do read from database)
+The program reads survey responses and associated question texts from the `survey.ini` file.
+It then analyzes the sentiment of each question and response, classifying them as positive, negative, or neutral.
+Results are visualized in aggregated pie charts.

 ## Challenges